aleksbezruk/BMS_onMCU_BLE/README.md

 ### V. Integration testing framework
-TBD.
 In general, It's preferrable to use framework based on scripting language like Python <br>
-I prefer Pyhon based framework.
+pytest framework is used: <br>
+> pip install -U pytest <br>
+> pip install pytest-dependency <br>
+For BLE test the SimpleBLE library is used.

 ### VI.
 Code coverage
 1. __*gcov*__ code instrumentation feature of GCC compiler is used in order to collect a coverage data. <br>